-- a) The majority of undergraduate modules are awarded with pass grades as one of: Distinction (1; the highest grade), Pass grade 2, Pass grade 3, or Pass grade 4 (the lowest grade).
-Module result grades approved for graded modules at postgraduate level are: Distinction, Merit and Pass. - b) Not all of the credit included in your qualification will count towards your classification.
-Detailed information is included in Section G7.2. - c) The classification of your qualification will be automatically awarded in accordance with the Open University scheme of classification.
-There are two elements in the Honours classification scheme: - (i) The Weighted Grade Credit score (explained in Section G7.3); and - (ii) A Quality Assurance Test (explained in Section G7.4). - d) You must meet the appropriate thresholds of both elements of the scheme to be awarded a particular classification.
-If you do not meet the minimum threshold for one of the elements, you will be awarded the lower classification.
+- a) The majority of undergraduate modules award pass grades as one of: Distinction (1; the highest grade), Pass grade 2, Pass grade 3, or Pass grade 4.
+Module result grades approved for graded modules at postgraduate level are Distinction, Merit and Pass. - c) Not all of the credit included in your qualification will count towards your classification.
+Detailed information is included in Clause G7.2. - d) The classification of your qualification will be automatically calculated in accordance with the Open University scheme of classification. - e) The Honours classification scheme for Bachelor's degrees is calculated using the Weighted Grade Credit score, explained in Clause G7.3 and uses the thresholds and the Borderline test set out in Clause G7.4 or Clause G7.5 if you have an award of RPL.